 The end of each financial year sends each of us into a tizzy.
-One all-important question lingers on everyone’s lips: ‘Have I invested in enough tax-saving instruments this year?’
-As 31 March approaches, there is a mad rush to save more tax, be it through fixed deposits, pension funds, home loans or life insurance.
+One of the important question that lingers on everyone’s lips is that ‘Have I invested in enough tax-saving instruments this year?
+As 31st March approaches, there is a mad rush to save more tax, be it through fixed deposits, pension funds, home loans or even a life insurance.

-Let us look at the question of returns first.
+Let us look at the returns that this instrument offers.
 When people buy health insurance, it is mainly to protect themselves from potentially sky-high medical bills in the event of hospitalization.
 Few look at a health plan as a tax-saving tool.
 This is possibly because the health plan does not build a corpus; it simply pays for your medical expenses, whether by dealing with the hospital directly (cashless plan) or by reimbursing you (reimbursement plan).
 It is advisable to compare health insurance policies, to understand which policy gives you the maximum cover.

-Nevertheless, through the simple act of paying your medical bills, health insurance can save you lakhs of rupees.
-Consider this scenario:
+Nevertheless, through the simple act of paying your medical bills, the best health insurance can save you lakhs of rupees.

-Ten years ago, Mr. Dasgupta purchased a medical insurance cover of Rs.
+Ten years ago, Mr. Dasgupta purchased the best mediclaim policy of Rs.
 2 lakhs for his entire family.
-Back then, costs were low and Rs.
+Back then, medical costs were low and Rs.
 2 lakhs seemed sufficient.
-Today, Rs.
-2 lakhs may be inadequate for even an individual due to the high medical inflation.
-Hospitalization costs are exorbitant these days, and a single hospital stay can leave you poorer by at least a couple of lakhs of rupees, if not more.
+However, today Rs.
+2 lakhs is certianly inadequate for even an individual due to the high medical inflation and medical billing.
+Hospitalization costs are exorbitant these days, and a single hospital stay can leave a hole in your pocket.
 This was almost unthinkable a few years ago when the inflation and especially medical inflation wasn't so high.
-However, with today's day and age, the cost of medicines, hospitalization, bills, etc. have hardly left any option.
-The good news is a Proper Health Insurance Plan provides you plan for the same and not succumb to the burden!
+But in today's day and age, the cost of medicines, hospitalization, bills, etc. have left us stunned.
+But we can shift this burden by understanding which is the best health insurance policy.

 A good health plan allows you to save those lakhs.
-It boosts savings, but not directly by building a corpus.
-Its effect is indirect—it enables you to keep your bank balance and other assets intact during a medical emergency.
-By covering your medical bills, health insurance ensures that you do not have to dip into your savings.
-Thus, it allows you to save and grow your other investments even in the face of a medical crisis.
+It boosts savings, not directly by building a corpus fund.
+Its effect is indirect i.e. it enables you to keep your bank balance and other assets intact even during a medical emergency.
+By covering your medical bills, health insurance ensures that you do not have to break into your savings.
+Thus, it allows you to save and grow your other investments even during a medical crisis.

-Let us now consider the extent of tax saving made possible by health insurance.
-Under Section 80D of the Income Tax Act, Indian taxpayers are eligible for considerable tax-saving possibilities when buying health insurance.
+Let us now consider the extent of tax saving made possible by having a health insurance policy.
+Under Section 80D of the Income Tax Act, Indian taxpayers are eligible for considerable tax-saving possibilities as they buy a health insurance plan.

 As you can see, health insurance is a great tax-saving tool.
-Moreover and just as importantly, it secures your family’s access to adequate medical treatment.
+Moreover, it secures your family’s access to adequate medical treatment.
 You need to Plan your Health Insurance effectively in order to get the best benefits!
 Simply visit MyInsuranceClub.com to compare health insurance policy and get guidance through our industry experts.